leogsilva/cloudformation-pipeline/README.md

 ### Promote
+At this point, after all these Stages, we are high confidence that this change can be applied in our Production Environment.

 ChangeSet is applied to Production environment and Replica environemnt is deleted.
+And, finally, we **enable transition** again and allow new execution of the pipeline.

+***

-## Leading with More than One Pipeline execution
+## Leading with more than one pipeline execution

-A way that I found to do not permit execute more than one instance of the pipeline per time is disabling transition from Source to Build when pipeline is already running.
+A way that I found to do not permit execute more than one instance of the pipeline per time is **disabling transition** from ***Source*** to ***Build*** when pipeline is already running.
 This is made by a codebuild project.

-When Pipeline start Build session, this CodeBuild project disable transition.
-When Pipeline finish Promote session, another CodeBuildProject enable transition.
+When Pipeline start **Build Stage**, this CodeBuild project ***disable transition***.

+When Pipeline finish **Promote Stage**, another CodeBuildProject **enable transition** again and allow new execution of the pipeline.

+Without this trick, I could be problems with ChangeSet e ReplicaStacks.

+Another way to handle this is just using the pre-push client-side-hook that validates if the pipeline is already running and does not allow the push to the repository.

+***

 ## Pipeline Feedback using Slack